mertgvcn/ImHungry/README.md

 Im Hungry, a food delivery website.

-I used react with typescript template for frontend.
-I used aspnet core web api and postgresql for backend.
+I used react with typescript template for frontend; aspnet core web api and postgresql for backend.